-There are two policies in the 2020 SMFP applicable to this review: Policy MH-1: Linkages Between Treatment Settings and Policy GEN-3: Basic Principles.
+There is one policy in the 2020 SMFP applicable to this review: Policy MH-1: Linkages Between Treatment Settings.

 Policy MH-1, Linkages Between Treatment Settings, on page 24 of the 2020 SMFP states:

 "An applicant for a certificate of need for psychiatric, substance use disorder or intermediate care facilities for individuals with intellectual disabilities (ICF/IID) beds shall document that the affected local management entity-managed care organization has been contacted and invited to comment on the proposed services."